Donald Harding: Aftermath

 Harding's execution generated controversy over the nature and duration of his death; the controversy provided momentum for state legislators to replace the gas chamber with lethal injection.
 Arizona State Representative Lela Steffey had proposed the change from the gas chamber earlier in 1992 due to concerns about air pollution involved in venting lethal gas after an execution, and Steffey stated polls showed a majority of Arizonans supported the switch to lethal injection; however, the movement did not gain momentum until after Harding's execution.
 Further propelling this move to change execution methods was the controversial and lengthy gas chamber execution of Robert Alton Harris in California on April 21, 1992.
 On April 25, the Arizona State House of Representatives passed a bill 41–7 to allow Arizona's death row inmates at the time to choose between the gas chamber and lethal injection.
-All death row inmates sentenced subsequent to the law change would not have the option to choose the gas chamber.
+All death row inmates sentenced after the law change would not have the option to choose the gas chamber.

 During the 1992 election, a referendum allowed Arizonans to vote on whether or not the state should adopt lethal injection; voters approved the change in execution method.
-Prisoners sentenced to death in Arizona prior to November 15, 1992, still had the option to choose the gas chamber.
+Prisoners sentenced to death in Arizona before November 15, 1992, still had the option to choose the gas chamber.
 Harding was the last prisoner executed in Arizona's gas chamber without having lethal injection as an option, although he was not the last person to die in Arizona's gas chamber overall; in 1999, Walter LaGrand, who was sentenced to death in 1982, requested the gas chamber as his method of execution.
 To date, he is the most recent person to be executed by hydrogen cyanide gas in a gas chamber in the United States.

 Coverage of Harding's execution and its aftermath stated the warden threatened to quit if he were required to perform another gas chamber execution.
 The New York Times and Newsweek claimed Attorney General Woods became ill and vomited at the sight of Harding's convulsions.
 Woods later disputed those claims and stated that while he found the execution left a lasting impression with him and was disturbing, he still supported the death penalty in Harding's case and did not become ill at Harding's execution.